ZzhangYH/Set-Up-My-Mac/README.md

   - [Powerlevel10k](#powerlevel10k)

 ## Homebrew
-The _very first_ thing to do is definitely install [Homebrew](https://brew.sh).
+The _very first_ thing to do is definitely install [Homebrew](https://brew.sh) 🍺.

 Homebrew is the Missing Package Manager for macOS, similar to those that are provided with mainstream Linux distributions.
 It installs **_the stuff you need that Apple didn’t_**.

-Install `🍺 Homebrew` by running the following line in Terminal:
+Install `Homebrew` by running the following line in Terminal:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```